Modern Slavery statement for the financial year 1 January to 31 December 2022

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out BHSF Group Limited’s approach to understand all potential modern slavery risks related to its business, and to put in place steps aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities implemented during the financial year 1 January 2020 to 31 December 2020.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the approach of BHSF Group Limited (and its subsidiaries) to understand all potential modern slavery risks related to its business, and to put in place steps aimed at ensuring that there is no slavery, human trafficking or forced labour in its own business and its supply chains.
+This statement relates to actions and activities implemented during the financial year 1 January 2022 to 31 December 2022.

 Modern slavery encompasses slavery, human trafficking and forced labour.
-BHSF Group Limited recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery, human trafficking and forced labour in its corporate activities.
+BHSF Group Limited (and its subsidiaries) recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery, human trafficking and forced labour in its corporate activities.

 Organisational structure and supply chain